Office for the Aging

 Services are funded by title III Older Americans Act, EISEP, CSE, Grants, Local Government and Donations.

-Do you provide unpaid care to a family member, friend, or neighbor who has an illness, disability, memory loss, injury, or special need?
+Do you provide unpaid care to a family member, friend, or neighbor who has an illness, disability, memory loss, or injury?
 If you answered yes to any of these questions, you are a caregiver!
 Are you feeling overwhelmed, constantly worried, tired, sad, easily irritated, and/or extremely stressed?
 You are not alone and there is support available.
 If you would like to learn more about resources, tools, and supports available for caregivers, please answer the following questions to get connected to the right starting place.

 1. Are you over the age of 18 and caring for an older adult (age 60+)?

-2. Are you over the age of 18 caring for an individual (any age) with Alzheimer’s disease or a related disorder (e.g., dementia, traumatic brain injury, mild cognitive impairment, chronic traumatic encephalopathy)?
+1. Are you over the age of 18 caring for an individual (any age) with Alzheimer’s disease or a related disorder (e.g., dementia, traumatic brain injury, mild cognitive impairment, chronic traumatic encephalopathy)?

-3. Are you over the age of 55 and living with and caring for a child (not biological) under the age of 18?
+1. Are you over the age of 55 and living with and caring for a child (not biological) under the age of 18?

-4. Are you over the age of 55 and living with and caring for an adult (can be a biological child) aged 18-59 with a disability?
+1. Are you over the age of 55 and living with and caring for an adult (can be a biological child) aged 18-59 with a disability?

-If you answered no to all the questions above, or you are not interested in taking the evidence-based screen, there is still help available to you through the Any Care Counts – New York (ACC-NY) Campaign which recognizes and supports the millions of unpaid caregivers across the state!
+If you answered no to all the questions above, or you are not interested in learning about the resources available through the NFCSP, there is still help available to you through the Any Care Counts – New York (ACC-NY) Campaign which recognizes and supports the millions of unpaid caregivers across the state!
 Through ACC-NY you can discover your caregiver intensity score by taking the ARCHANGELS Caregiver Intensity Index (CII).
 It takes just 2 minutes to complete.
 You will find out whether you are “in the red,” “yellow” or “green,” and be connected to trusted resources.

 New York Connects